selimfirat/news-spider/report.md

 High precision means most of the items classified as a label, this label is most probably the correct one.

 High recall means most of the items that needed to be labelled are labelled correctly.

+The only reason why we use the harmonic mean is because we're taking the average of ratios (percentages), and in that case the harmonic mean is more appropriate than the arithmetic mean.

 To compare our results with state-of-art results, we needed to use F1 scores as is in these research papers.